24/7 Emergency Line: (916) 937-8322

 Property Inventory

-Cataloging and storing your personal belongings
+Cataloging and securing your personal belongings

 Bail Determination